paulomann/ReadAndSee/data/README.md

 # Data folder structure

 The data is not present in the project due to ethical constraint.
-Since we are under the approvalof the ethics committee of Universidade Federal Fluminense (UFF), the Instagram data is entirely restricted to the research team.
+Since we are under the approval of the ethics committee of Universidade Federal Fluminense (UFF), the Instagram data is entirely restricted to the research team.
 However, here we show how we use the folder structure to help the project.